 - employment law advice or managing workplace issues

-- handling disruption to your small business.
+- navigating disruption to your small business.

-Track your spending
+Step 1: Track your spending

-1. Choose a time frame
+Step 2: Choose a time frame

-2. Write down your income
+Step 3: Write down your income

 - take-home (after tax) pay and bonuses

 - income from investments, shares or property